HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 - MR1: The data modality of each data file included in the *data group* must be clearly identifiable
 - MR2: Data that need to be processed together must be clearly identifiable by a modality-specific set of metadata variables that will group the files according to processing requirements
 - MR3: Among the data that needs to be processed together, the metadata must provide sufficient information to correctly order, pair or otherwise establish correspondence and type of the input files.

-## Signalling Implementation
-*Data groups* will be implemented as data store system (DSS) bundles of a specific type.
-The existing seach-based notification system will be modified so as to listen for bundles of this specific type only.
-This implementation has two major advantages: (1) the *data groups* are permanently saved at the main storage site for the HCA project (DSS) (2) The existing notification mechanisms are reused, avoiding the need for implementation of a new out-of-band notification system.
-{markd: I think this is redundant to the description in design}

-We propose that as an initial implementation approach *data groups* are used at set data aggregation levels (e.g. sample, project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
-Ingest is responsible for creating *data groups* after the relevant bundles have been created.
-A *data group* that references bundles that do not exist is invalid and analysis is not required to process it.

 ## Example: Analysis Implementation for a *data group*
 This section outlines an example implementation for a *data group* through-out it's lifecycle.